rluo24/Care-Ot/README.md

   - users can select categories with different meditation or calming sounds to help them de-stress and relax

 Additional Resources:
-  - includes the national suicide hotline and links to other organizations which promotes health and wellbeing
+  - includes the national suicide hotline and links to other organizations which promote health and wellbeing

 Future direction for project